 Mistake #4: Packing Only Shorts And T-Shirts

 A common packing mistake when planning a trip to Thailand is to presume that because it’s always hot, all you need is shorts and t-shirts.
 I made this mistake on my first trip to the country!
 However, not only is not all of Thailand always hot, but it’s also important to cover your knees and shoulders in temples.
 At places like the Grand Palace, it is essential to wear long pants and t-shirts that cover your shoulders.
 Places like the Grand Palace will not let you in if you’re not dressed appropriately.

 Also, in the north, it can get cold in the night.
 During the day, it is still warm and sunny – but you’ll certainly need some longer, warmer clothes after the sun goes down.
 And while it is nearly always warm on the islands, there are lots of mosquitos (some which carry dengue fever).
 So it’s best to wear long clothes at night here as well – and spray up for good measure!

-You can also purchase pants and cover-ups from the markets in Thailand; but unless you’re planning on heading out to the markets as soon as you arrive in the country, I’d recommend making sure you pack something longer to wear when you arrive as you are planning a trip to Thailand.
+You can also purchase pants and cover-ups from the markets as one of your souvenirs in Thailand; but unless you’re planning on heading out to the markets as soon as you arrive in the country, I’d recommend making sure you pack something longer to wear when you arrive as you are planning a trip to Thailand.